ThatcherT/utapt/README.md

 # utapt
-A website that helps UT students connect with roommates, find apartments, and post subleases.
+A website built on Django REST framework.
+It is designed to help UT students connect with roommates, find apartments, and post subleases.